 The company have been making strategic moves over the years to have a strong footing in the EV space by electrifying its vehicles.

-In 2019, it took a $500 million stake in Rivian, an EV startup founded in 2008 specializing in quad-motor on and off-road trucks with over 300 mile ranges, towing capacity up to 11,000lbs and 0-60 mph speeds of 3 seconds.
+In 2019, it took a $500 million stake in Rivian, an EV company founded in 2008 specializing in quad-motor on and off-road trucks with over 300 mile ranges, towing capacity up to 11,000lbs and 0-60 mph speeds of 3 seconds.

 What makes Ford a promising play for the EV truck space is its new and exciting electric F-150 that will be launched in mid-2022.
 The Ford F-150 was named the best truck at the 2021 NACTOY Awards.

 A new study from Cox Automotive shows that the Ford F150 Electric and the GM Hummer EV are the most popular in terms of appeal, along with other vehicles like the Rivian R1T and Tesla Cybertruck.
 The study confirmed that when it comes to brand strength in pickup trucks, Ford is still the leader, even when it’s narrowed to electric pickups.